Office of Public Health Practice

 Integrated Learning Experience (MPH Program)

 The ILE is the culminating experience for the full-time MPH degree, including dual degree programs such as the MD/MPH, JD/MPH, and MBA/MPH.
-Completed throughout the second academic year of the program, students gain public health experience relevant to their major.
+Completed throughout the final academic year of the program, students gain public health experience relevant to their major.
 The ILE can be a specific project or an internship with multiple projects and activities, depending upon one’s major, and can be either research or practice.
-Students find these opportunities in similar ways as the depth experience, either through Symplicity, their faculty mentors, or their independent searches.
+Students find these opportunities in similar ways as the APE, either through their own independent searches, faculty mentor connections, or via Symplicity.

 Data Analysis Project (MS Programs)